nrr/diffeomorphic/category_diagrams/interview_questions.md

 	int *a = (int)calloc(sizeof int);
 	int b = *a;

+Bonus bonus: How can you fix it so that it isn't bad anymore.?

 - - -

 Can you write a very simple process supervisor?